Chwiggy/thesis_bachelor/src/chapters/03_methodology.typ

     To this end it was necessary to find at least on suitable case study.
 As my choice to approximate network characteristics here fell on routing with `r5py`, based on the conveyal routing engine @r5py, there were several data availability requirements.
 There needed to be a routable General Transit Feed Specification schedule (GTFS) @mobility_data_reference_2024 and suitable street network data from Open Street Map (OSM).
 For further details see @data below.

     First attempts at routing were based in Heidelberg, Germany arbitrarily.
-    After fine tuning the process in Bonn, Germany, I made the decision to use Heidelberg again for the final data for this thesis, based on my personal familiarity with Heidelberg and its transit network.
+    After fine tuning the process in Bonn, Germany (mostly due to concerns over point of interest like school locations), I made the decision to use Heidelberg again for the final data for this thesis, based on my personal familiarity with Heidelberg and its transit network.
     As this thesis does not include any measures to verify the data acquired through routing with an empircal sample of real life experiences, personal experience and familiarity at least allowed for checks against my own experience and intuition.

     // TODO better map of Heidelberg